elliebartling/portfolio/blog/07-16-cms-less-and-it-feels-so-right.md

-# I’m CMS-less and it feels great.
+# CMS-less, and it feels great.
 * front-end dev
 * productivity